Long Story Short:

 I spent the next 15 years developing my skills and my brain.
 Trying new medium.
 Exhibiting in different venues.
 I primarily painted with acrylics and mixed media but I also dabbled in printmaking and would love to return to that craft.

 After discovering Facebook I had a need to explore social media and they ways it was affecting my teenage children and their peers.
 I went back to my childhood love of textiles and began to embroider my drawings to act as a contrast to the cyber speed of the new photo sharing life and to drive home my presence as a mother through the domestic craft.
 Packer Schopf Gallery in Chicago began to represent me with these works.
 I had two solo shows and the gallery took my work to Art Basel in Miami.
 I also exhibited at George Billis Gallery in Los Angeles and Muriel Guepin Gallery in New York City as well as countless museum and gallery shows throughout the country.
 The work is still being sought out by curators for exhibitions throughout the US.

-As my children have aged and social media sharing has become old news I moved on to a new series called “56” .
-It is a very personal, sometimes funny, sometimes poignant, look at my life at a significant time.
+As my children aged and social media sharing became old news I moved on to a new textile based series called “56” .
+It was a very personal, sometimes funny, sometimes poignant, look at my life at a significant time.